robotman2412/GR8CPU-Rev2/ISGEN/creating-an-is.md

 The assembler handles addresses and values.<br>
 These must be in the correct order because otherwise the data won't be added in the correct order either.<br>
 Later on, i want the next token to be used to terminate the expression, but this is not yet supported.<br>
-This means that for now, the next token must be ',' to not corrupt expressions.
+This means that for now, there are no expressions directly in instructions.

 If you have any questions, please open an error.<br>
 I don't currently have a good e-mail or number to give you.